Tom-Pecher/learning/freeCodeCamp/CUDA/1_DeepLearningEcosystem.md

  - Detectron2

 Low-level:
- - CUDA: can be thought of as the programming language for NVIDEA GPUs
+ - CUDA: can be thought of as the programming language for NVIDIA GPUs
  - ROCm: AMD equivalent for CUDA
  - OpenCL: Open Computing Language